awsdocs/aws-php-developers-guide/doc_source/sns-examples-sending-sms.md

 For more information about using Amazon SNS, see [Using Amazon SNS for User Notifications with a Mobile Phone Number as a Subscriber \(Send SMS\)](https://docs.aws.amazon.com/sns/latest/dg/sns-mobile-phone-number-as-subscriber.html)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Get SMS Attributes<a name="get-sms-attributes"></a>
+## Get SMS attributes<a name="get-sms-attributes"></a>

-To retrieve the default settings for SMS messages, use the [GetSMSAttributes](https://docs.aws.amazon.com/sns/latest/api/API_API_GetSMSAttributes.html) operation\.
+To retrieve the default settings for SMS messages, use the [GetSMSAttributes](https://docs.aws.amazon.com/sns/latest/api/API_GetSMSAttributes.html) operation\.

 This example gets the `DefaultSMSType` attribute\.
 This attribute controls whether SMS messages are sent as `Promotional`, which optimizes message delivery to incur the lowest cost, or as `Transactional`, which optimizes message delivery to achieve the highest reliability\.